 Reason: Collecting the water does not improve efficiency unless the water is used to supplant potable sources.
 The credit should occur where the alternate water is used, not just collected.
 The technical subcommittees did not feel addressing alternative water sources was a priority at this time.
 And there was not a reliable way to estimate the usage of evaporative cooling systems.
 Such a calculation would be necessary for estimating the amount of available condensate.

+Steve: looks good!
 1. Can the rated home have zero irrigated area?
-For example, all plants are native or
+For example, all plants are native or adapted and can live on annual natural precipitation and no irrigation system is installed.

 Reason: No proposed language submitted.
 Yes, a home can have zero irrigated area.